 Tivoli's founder, Georg Carstensen, was an inventive gentleman.
 He is probably best known today for having founded Tivoli.
 He did that back in 1843, but a few years before that he also had his own magazine about literature, art and music - a kind of magazine about what was "up to date".
 He called this magazine FIGARO.

-The seafood bistro Figaro is thus named after Tivoli's founder Georg Carstensen's magazine from 1841 of the same name - see the original cover here on the right.
+The seafood bistro Figaro is thus named after Tivoli's founder Georg Carstensen's magazine from 1841 of the same name.

 When Carstensen lacked subscribers to his magazine, he invited to the so-called "Figaro Parties" in Kongens Have in Copenhagen, where you had to be a subscriber to participate.
 Here he engaged Hans Christian Lumbye's orchestra to provide the music, and this became the start of a collaboration that continued when Carstensen founded Tivoli a few years later in 1843, where he invited Lumbye to be the man of music in the old garden.